FRIEDparrot/RecommendSystem_practice/README.md

    - **Action:** If this value is too large, **increase** `self.cluster_number` to balance the clusters and prevent the ItemCF matrix from becoming excessively large.

+3. **cluster inertia**:
+    Refers to the min square error in one cluster

+   - this gives a cluster error result, smaller is good but not always best.
+   - this info is not so critical

 ### Model Prediction Results

 **Model Training Time** : about 5 minutes (292 seconds)